Salted Caramel Chocolate Tart

 You can learn ALL about my favorite recipe here: Perfect Tart Crust Recipe.

-I didn’t show the crust being made in the video below, but if you want to see that, it’s right above the recipe card for the post linked here.
+I didn’t show the crust being made in the video below, but if you want to see that, click the link above.
+There’s a video within the recipe card.

 This tart recipe has several components: the crust, the caramel, and the chocolate ganache, so it’s a good idea to make it ahead if you can.